The Name G‑d

 THEOS / KYRIOS gave Himself many names or rather adjectives in the biblical context, but this beautiful and often descriptive variety does not generate an allowance for humans to add a name completely foreign to the Bible, such as the one seen above.

-We would also never imagine changing the name of JESUS CHRIST to an artificial word we find more suitable.
-Mat 1:16 reads "of Mary, from out of whom was born JESUS, the One being called CHRIST."
+We would also never imagine changing the name of IESOUS CHRISTOS to an artificial word we find more suitable.
+Mat 1:16 reads "of Mary, from out of whom was born IESOUS, the One being called CHRISTOS."
 Greek "… ΜΑΡΙΑϹ, ΕΞ ΗϹ ΕΓΕΝΝΗΘΗ ΙΗϹΟΥϹ [IESOUS] Ο ΛΕΓΟΜΕΝΟϹ ΧΡΙϹΤΟϹ [CHRISTOS]"

 His name is predominantly

-and I urge the church to go back to His name.
+and I urge the church to go back to His name (as we do not know with certainty how to pronounce nor write the Tetragrammaton).

 The name 'THEOS' can be easily spoken in any language, but has to our surprise not even a Wikipedia article (!!) and is today rather used for restaurants and male names.
 Where have we gone?